duplaja/codeable-reviews-and-expert-profile/README.md

 WordPress plugin for front end display of Codeable expert information

+Stores expert and review information from the API in transients to lower number of server calls
+* Expert Information (1 day)
+* Reviews (4 hours)

 ## Shortcodes (codeable_id att required):

 | Shortcodes       | Item to Insert       |